Aiven-Labs/mastodon-to-kafka/README.md

 This work is licensed under the Apache License, Version 2.0.
 Full license text is available in the LICENSE file and at http://www.apache.org/licenses/LICENSE-2.0.txt

+## Trademarks
+Apache Kafka is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.